StanislasMzx/PoinCarWash/README.md

 - [x] Plan a journey
   - [x] CLI input
-  - [] translate address to coordinates
+  - [x] API address to coordinates conversion
 - [ ] Network monitoring

 See the [open issues](https://gitlab.telecomnancy.univ-lorraine.fr/ppii2_2223/ppii2-grp_07/issues) for a full list of proposed features (and known issues).